 Reframe quiet hours as chances to innovate, not hide.
 Carve out blocks labeled “creative incubator” or “mind sweep” on your calendar.
 Use that time to draft a poem, sketch ideas for a passion project, or sift through the week’s highlights and challenges.
 You’ll return to social settings with fresh stories and deeper insights.

-By naming alone timealone time slots as productive sessions, you eliminate guilt from rest.
+By naming alone time slots as productive sessions, you eliminate guilt from rest.
 This mental shift makes solitude feel as valid and valued as lunch with pals or back-to-back video calls, so you won’t skip it in favor of busywork or aimless scrolling.

 Hands-on Methods to Blend Social and Solo